 Hood College recognizes the value of recreational and teambuilding activities for departments and their employees.
 As a result, recreational facilities are available for use by departments and employees, at no cost to the department or employee.
-The College has a wide range of on-campus recreational facilities and an off-campus six-acre mountain retreat.
+The College has a wide range of on-campus recreational facilities.

-College provides recreational facilities on-campus and off-campus to be used by departments to plan meetings for teambuilding and for employees to get a little exercise or enjoy a little fresh air outside of the work environment.
+College provides recreational facilities on-campus to be used by departments to plan meetings for teambuilding and for employees to get a little exercise or enjoy a little fresh air outside of the work environment.
 The College supports individual and departmental recreational activities.